The Top Blogs, Insta-accounts and Social Media Channels you should follow when living in Budapest

 Kép-Tér Blog – If you’re interested in what’s behind the doors of old buildings you pass by every day or would like another nostalgic viewpoint of Budapest, this blog and facebook-page are for you.
 Great pictures and interesting stories about the architecture that shapes Budapest.

 Nullahategy – Nulla-hat-egy (061) is the phone-area-code of Budapest.
-This blog deals with everything that relates to the Budapest-lifestyle.
-You’ll find book-recommendations, interviews with authors, music reviews, restaurants, exhibition reviews and lots of other things.
+This blog deals with everything that relates to Budapest-lifestyle.
+You’ll find book-recommendations, interviews with authors, music reviews, restaurants, exhibition reviews, and lots of other things.
 Here, for example, is a list of the 25 most beautiful Hungarian music-albums.
 Great insights into life in the capital!

 If you’re caught by wanderlust and are dreaming of getting out of Budapest for a short or long vacation, these bloggers are for you!

 Wanderlust.hu – We love Viki and Norbi – the couple who runs wanderlust.hu especially for their authenticity.
-They not only talk about the places they have visited but also share deep emotional insights about what it’s like to be travelling and how it changes you – in both good and bad ways.
-They have by now settled on Iceland and are most active on facebook.
+They not only talk about the places they have visited but also share deep emotional insights about what it’s like to be traveling and how it changes you – in both good and bad ways.
+They have by now settled on Iceland and are most active on Facebook.
 Check out their Instagram for stunning Iceland-photos.

-Vandorboy.com – Vandorboy is probably the most-travelled Hungarian.
+Vandorboy.com – Vandorboy is probably the most-traveled Hungarian.
 He’s literally been everywhere on the whole entire planet.
 Check out his blog and facebook-page for his organized group travels, travel tips and events and this group to find your next travel buddy.

 Couchsurfing Blog – Rita is probably the biggest Hungarian couchsurfer.
 She’s hosted more than 150 times and has surfed about 50 couches around the world.
-On her blog she writes about her experiences as both a host and a guest on a deeply personal level.
+On her blog, she writes about her experiences as both a host and a guest on a deeply personal level.
 We love her voice and individual, forthright style of writing.

 Read here about her Couchsurfing and breaking up at the same time in Aberdeen, Scotland.